Office of the Coordinator of Information: History

+The COI also asked Eugene Power of University Microfilm, Inc. to help them by microfilming Axis documents which had been obtained by the British in order that copies could more readily be made available in the USA.

+Dissolution into two new agencies

 Donovan's desire to use propaganda for tactical military purposes and Sherwood's emphasis on what later became known as public diplomacy were a continuing source of conflict between the two men.
-On June 13, 1942, Roosevelt split the functions and created two new agencies: the Office of Strategic Services, a predecessor of the Central Intelligence Agency, and the Office of War Information, a predecessor of the United States Information Agency.
+On June 13, 1942, Roosevelt split the functions and created two new agencies: the Office of Strategic Services (a predecessor of the Central Intelligence Agency), and the Office of War Information (a predecessor of the United States Information Agency).